dealen/10xJournal/.github/instructions/blazorrules.instructions.md

 Keyboard Navigation: Ensure all interactive elements are reachable and operable via the keyboard.

 Contrast: Pico.css has good default contrast ratios, but double-check any custom colors.

+10. Documentation
+Code Comments: Use XML documentation comments for public APIs (classes, methods, etc.) to generate API documentation.

+README.md: Maintain a clear and concise README.md file at the root of the project to explain the project setup, usage, and development guidelines.

+In-line Documentation: Use comments judiciously within the code to explain complex logic or decisions.

+11. Summary

+Summarise each development stem by writing a short paragraph about what was done, why it was done, and how it aligns with the project's principles.
+This helps maintain clarity and focus throughout the development process.
+Place it in SUMMARY.md.